Writings About Music

 You’re setting the bar high, Greg (quote comes from a comment he made at the given link), as well you should, by comparing composers to Bob Dylan.
 It was precisely a realization of this discrepancy in artistic quality that caused me to reject a scholarship from a leading graduate composition program and instead head out on my own because I didn’t wish to be compromised by what I found to be a misguided milieu.
 Serialism, minimalism, and the avant-garde all ultimately bored me unlike the finest jazz, Indian classical, and rock-pop, not to mention composers who proposed writing in styles of the past.

 Following my instincts, in 1984, I began using a combination of hardware and software eventually named the Meruvina in its subsequent incarnations, recognizing that this new musical medium was paramount.
-Recently, I came across a statement from Nick Collins affirming the direction I took: “Where the 19th century saw a rush of composer-pianists, now the 21st brings the era of the composer-programmer…”
+Recently, I came across a statement from British composer and author Nick Collins affirming the direction I took: “Where the 19th century saw a rush of composer-pianists, now the 21st brings the era of the composer-programmer…”

 A marked preference for the sounds and colors of acoustic instruments, including many from world cultures, over abstract electronic sounds is the major difference between myself and others who use computers and technology, together with how I feel its necessary not to have any musician, including myself, interfere with the music in any way during performance.
 And in terms of composition, the forms and flow I follow mostly come from jazz, Indian classical music, and rock-pop because, as you indicate (referring to the opening quote above), that is the milieu we have lived in that’s real in America.